 This card game is a cute take on the card game War (so tired of that game…).
 Slamwich gets everyone focused and it’s a great stress reliever because it offers everyone a chance to slap – not each other!
 We take this game on all of our trips.

 An oldy but goodie.
-The four-year-old gets that he needs 4 in a row but needs a bit of help when it comes to strategy.
+Younger kids grasp that they needs 4 in a row, but might need a bit of help when it comes to strategy.
 Mostly the little ones just love the plunking and crashing sounds that this game offers.
 Hey – whatever it takes, right?!

 Super cute take on the classic game of charades.
 Most of us have seen this game as Heads Up! which became super popular thanks to Ellen Degeneres.
 This game can be played by almost any age even though it states ages 7+.
 My four-year-old understood the simple rules and enjoyed being successful while the other two just love the competition.
 Of course some of the images the little one doesn’t know so we just skip those.